JPedro2/Cloud-Native-Demo/README.md

 **We use this application to demonstrate the use of Cloud Native technologies like Kubernetes/GKE, Istio, AppDynamics and ThousandEyes**.
 This application works on any Kubernetes (k8s) cluster, as well as Google Kubernetes Engine (GKE).

-This project has is based on the [original open-source microservices-demo from Google](https://github.com/GoogleCloudPlatform/microservices-demo).
+This project is based on the [original open-source microservices-demo from Google](https://github.com/GoogleCloudPlatform/microservices-demo).

 # Features